CMSgov/ab2d-website/_pages/get-a-bearer-token.md

 {% endraw %}{% endcapture %}
 {% include copy_snippet.html code=curlSnippet language="shell" can_copy=true %}

-The token is valid for 1 hour.
+The token is valid for 30 minutes.
 If it expires, repeat the process for a new token.

 ## How to create a credential file